Strong winds cause damage, disruptions in western Europe

 In Delmenhorst, in northwestern Germany, a man was hit by a falling branch on Wednesday evening but only slightly injured.
 During the night, a freight train collided with a fallen branch in Bad Godesberg, a suburb of Bonn.

 Berlin’s two zoos closed as a precaution for the day because of the forecast high winds and the animals were brought into indoor enclosures.
+In Erfurt, in central Germany, cemeteries were closed as a precaution.